How To Stop Food Waste (and stop burning money)

 Freeze It

 - I was well into my 40s before I learned that freezing food was the best thing ever!
-If you want to stop wasting food and can’t eat it before it goes bad, freezing it is your next best option.
+If you can’t eat perishable food before it goes bad, freezing it is your next best option.
 When it comes to freezing leftovers, most of them do well.
 Leftover taco meat?
 Freeze it.
 Have a bag of fresh spinach or kale that needs to be used?
 Throw the whole bag in the freezer.
-I use frozen spinach in my smoothies, and frozen kale works beautifully in soups and stews.
-I love these silicone freezer containers.
-I have both the single and meal-size containers and use them all the time!
+They work beautifully in smoothies and soups.

 Give it Away

 - Even though my kids are grown adults, they still happily take all the food I’m willing to give them, lol!
-Neighbors, coworkers, friends, and family will always be happy to receive home-cooked food!
-My husband LOVES taking leftovers to work and sharing them with all the guys!
+Neighbors, coworkers, friends, and family will always be happy to receive home-cooked food.
+My husband takes food to work all the time, and his coworkers love it!

 Cook It

-- Of all my tips on how to stop food waste, this is the one I do the most in my kitchen, and I did it yesterday.
-I had a package of mirepoix that needed to be cooked immediately, but I also didn’t want to use it that day.
-I threw it in a pan with olive oil and let it sauté for a few minutes, and that’s it.
+- Of all my tips for reducing food waste,ย this is the one I use most, and I just did it yesterday.
+I had a package of mirepoix that needed to be cooked before it went bad, so I threw it in a pan with olive oil and let it sautรฉ for a few minutes, and that’s it.
 All you have to do is cook it, which gives you a few more days to use it.
 Keep the seasonings simple or none at all.
 That way, you can use it in any dish.

 Repurpose It